-Cold, clammy skin, or a gray color to the face
+- Cold, clammy skin, or a gray color to your face

-You may not feel all of these symptoms.
-Some people experience no symptoms -- this is called silent ischemia.
+You may not have all of these symptoms.
+And some people don't have any symptoms, which is called silent ischemia.

-If you're a woman, you may have different symptoms of a heart attack than men.
-They may not experience chest pain but have other symptoms, such as pain high in the abdomen, jaw, back, or neck.
+If you're a woman, you may have different symptoms than a man.
+You may not have chest pain, but you could have other symptoms, such as pain high in your belly, jaw, back, or neck.
 You may also have shortness of breath or fatigue.

 Call 911 right away if you or someone else shows signs of a heart attack.
-Seek emergency help right away, without delay.
+Also, get emergency help if: